pchampin/minutes_to_gh/README.md

-find all mention to GitHub issues or pull requests, and post a comment to each of them, containing a link to the (sub)section where this issue/pull request was mentioned, as well as a copy of that section (converted to markdown).
+find all mention to GitHub issues or pull requests, and post a comment to each of them, containing a link to the (sub)section where this issue/pull request was mentioned, as well as, optionally, a copy of that section (converted to markdown).

 Note that the program will not add a comment if it finds one already containing the same link, so it should be safe to run it several times.